×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Lucca, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large villa, depending on your needs and financial capabilities.
 Next, you should research the different neighborhoods in Lucca to find one that suits your lifestyle and preferences.
 Some areas may be closer to the city center, offering easy access to shops, restaurants, and cultural attractions, while others may be more residential and quiet.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent or sale in Lucca, such as Immobiliare.it, Casa.it, and Idealista.
 These websites allow you to filter your search based on various criteria, such as price, size, location, and type of property.
 In addition to online searches, you may also want to consider hiring a local real estate agent.
 They can provide valuable insights into the local market, help you negotiate prices, and guide you through the legal process of renting or buying a property in Italy.
 Visiting Lucca in person before making a decision is also highly recommended.
 This will give you a better feel for the city and allow you to visit potential homes in person.
 Once you've found a place you like, you'll need to sign a contract.
 If you're renting, this will typically be a lease agreement.
 If you're buying, you'll need to sign a preliminary contract before the final deed of sale is drawn up.
 Finally, you'll need to set up utilities and services such as electricity, water, and internet.
 This can usually be done by contacting the relevant companies directly or through your real estate agent.
-Remember, moving to a new country can be a complex process, so it's important to do your research and seek professional advice if needed," said one expat who made the move to Lucca.
+Remember, moving to a new country can be a complex process, so it's important to do your research and seek professional advice if needed," explained one expat living in Lucca, Italy.

 What is a typical expat home or apartment like in Lucca?

 "A typical expat home or apartment in Lucca, often reflects the city's rich history and culture.
 Many homes are located in centuries-old buildings, with original architectural features such as exposed wooden beams, terracotta floors, and stone walls.
 These homes are usually fully furnished, blending traditional Italian style with modern comforts.
 The living room is often spacious, with comfortable seating and a dining area.
 The kitchen is typically equipped with modern appliances, although in some homes, you might find a traditional Italian kitchen with a fireplace.
 Bedrooms in these homes are usually cozy and comfortable, often with large windows that let in plenty of natural light.
 Some homes may have balconies or terraces, offering stunning views of the city's historic center or the surrounding Tuscan countryside.
 Bathrooms are typically modern and well-equipped, often with a combination of a shower and bathtub.
 Many expat homes in Lucca are located within walking distance of the city center, making it easy to explore the city's many attractions.
 Despite their central location, these homes often offer a peaceful and quiet living environment.
 Some homes may also have a small garden or courtyard, providing a private outdoor space for relaxation.
 In terms of amenities, many homes in Lucca come with central heating, air conditioning, and Wi-Fi.
 Some may also have a washing machine, dishwasher, and other appliances.
 Despite the historic nature of many buildings, most homes are well-maintained and offer a comfortable living environment.
-Overall, living in Lucca offers expats a unique opportunity to experience the charm and beauty of traditional Italian life, while enjoying modern comforts and conveniences," said one expat in Lucca.
+Overall, living in Lucca offers expats a unique opportunity to experience the charm and beauty of traditional Italian life, while enjoying modern comforts and conveniences," wrote one member in Lucca.

 What is the average cost of housing in Lucca?